 Simulate management experience through case method learning

-All lectures at the NUCB Business school are delivered in the case method format, and course materials consist of the latest business cases from renowned case publication houses, such as Harvard Business Publishing, the Case Centre (UK), and Ivey Publishing.
+All courses at the NUCB Business school are delivered in the case method format.
+Course materials consist of the latest business cases from premier case publication houses, such as Harvard Business Publishing, IMD, and Ivey Publishing.
 These business cases explore management issues faced by actual companies operating at the forefront of the evolving world of business.
 Simulating management decision-making using the hundreds of different cases inculcates the managerial perspective necessary for recognizing and analyzing the various factors that influence and are impacted by consequential decisions in business.
-Through robust discussion, participants' practical management skills are formed, developed, and strengthened.
+In addition, through robust discussion, participants' practical management skills are formed, developed, and strengthened.

 During group discussions and general discussions, you will refine your decision-making while listening to the experiences of the faculty and other students.
 Although the course of study lasts for only two years, by re-experiencing the decision-making of hundreds of managers, you will build experience as a leader that cannot be acquired through theory alone.

 With most of the world’s business cases having been published by Harvard, cases must be translated for use in MBA courses conducted in Japanese by the Case Center Japan, operated by the NUCB Business School since 2019.
 Most of these cases are 5 to 10 years old, which means fewer cases address the newest issues and problems faced by companies today.
 Although there is always much to learn from history, and newest does not always mean best, it is also true that management is always dealing with new concerns and considering modern solutions.

 For this reason, our school maintains a database of over a thousand cases written by alumni about their companies, with more than 100 new cases developed every year.
 Because these cases cover issues recently faced by companies varying in size, structure, and scope of influence, professors often use these cases in their courses, allowing course participants to study real and current events in the business world.

 An exploration of your company strategy as the culmination of your research